andrewliebchen/schema-creator/README.md

 - ⬜️ Animate table/JSON?
 - ✅ "10 more" button on JSON
 - ✅ Deploy
-- ⬜️ Meta tags and Favicon
+- ⬜️ ⭐️ Meta tags and Favicon
 - ✅ Analytics (Heap?)
 - ✅ "Copied to clipboard" toast
+- ✅ ⭐️ "What is this" explainer
+- ⬜️ ⭐️ Tooltips
+- ✅ ⭐️ Style providers (pointer, sticky, absolute, relative...)